Snow, Glass, Apples: Plot

-The queen flees but knows that the creature ate the apples when Snow White's removed heart finally stops beating.
-Two years later, a prince visits the queen and she plans to marry him and unite their kingdoms.
+Two years after poisoning her stepdaughter, the queen is visited by a prince and she plans to marry him and unite their kingdoms.
 However, the queen is unable to sexually satisfy the prince, who is clearly a necrophiliac, and he leaves.
-On his way home, he encounters the dead body of Snow White being guarded by seven dwarves.
-Indulging his necrophilia, the prince rapes Snow White and unwittingly dislodges the piece of apple stuck in Snow White's throat, resurrecting her.
-The prince and Snow White return to the queen's kingdom and sentence her to death for witchcraft.
-The queen is incinerated in a kiln and the story is revealed to be her final thoughts as she begins to burn to death.
+On his way home, he encounters the princess's corpse encased in glass and being guarded by the dwarfs.
+Indulging his necrophilia, the prince rapes the princess and unwittingly dislodges the piece of apple stuck in her throat, resurrecting her.